coveo/source.coveo.com/_posts/2021-10-05-query-suggest-and-multi-threading.md

     Future{ fn() }(exc)
 }
 ```

+Implementing this kind of logic had a significant impact on the performance of our test engine under very heavy load, decreasing the average response time by a factor of 5 when the model is saturated with requests.
+Essentially this means we can expect much better and more reliable performance when the model is receiving many requests for personalized results.

 ## Conclusion
 In this blog post, we saw how Coveo's Query Suggest integrates data from multiple different sources to increase relevance, how parallel processing is used to minimize latency, and how we should be wary of the hidden sharp edges of our tools when performance is critical.